casper-network/docs/README.md

         },
     ```

-    -   Navbar item hierarchy will depend on their list order

--   Create / update Footer Browser `config/footer.config.js`

-    -   For example, assume the item name is `Style Guide`, then add the following code as a property
+To create or update a footer, open the `config/footer.config.js` file.
+Note that item hierarchy depends on the item order in this file.
+For example, assuming you want to add an item called `Style Guide`, add the following property:

     ```javascript
         title: 'Docs',